kelj0/dr_buster/README.md

 start_scan(url, wordlist_path)
 ```

-Output in in `url [code]` format will be generated when program finishes.
+Output in `url [code]` format will be generated when program finishes.

 ### CLI usage
 Following CLI example starts a scan on example.com with word list found in `/home/user/wordlist.txt`